 Section 37.
 Limitation on Rights.
 The immediately preceding sections on the transmissibility of the rights of data subjects and the right to data portability shall not be applicable if the processed personal data are used only for the needs of scientific and statistical research and, on the basis of such, no activities are carried out and no decisions are taken regarding the data subject: Provided, that the personal data shall be held under strict confidentiality and shall be used only for the declared purpose.
-Likewise, the said sections are not applicable to processing of personal data gathered for the purpose investigations in relation to any criminal, administrative or tax liabilities of a data subject.
-The data subject shall exercise his or her rights in a manner that would not compromise the investigation or research integrity.
+Likewise, the said sections are not applicable to processing of personal data gathered for the purpose of investigations in relation to any criminal, administrative or tax liabilities of a data subject, provided that the exercise of the data subjects of his or her rights shall not compromise the investigation.